Essential base primitives for all

 Run your serverless workloads on your own terms

-Knative provides an open API and runtime environment that enables you to run your serverless workloads anywhere you choose: fully managed on Google Cloud, on Google Kubernetes Engine (GKE), or on your own Kubernetes cluster.
-Knative makes it easy to start with Cloud Run and later move to Cloud Run on GKE or start in your own kubernetes cluster and migrate to Cloud Run in the future.
+Knative provides an open API and runtime environment that enables you to run your serverless workloads anywhere you choose: fully managed on Google Cloud, or on Anthos on Google Kubernetes Engine (GKE), or on your own Kubernetes cluster.
+Knative makes it easy to start with Cloud Run and later move to Cloud Run for Anthos or start in your own Kubernetes cluster and migrate to Cloud Run in the future.
 By using Knative as the underlying platform, you can move your workloads freely across platforms, while significantly reducing the switching costs.

 Configurable and flexible approach to building source code into containers